 - Durham School faculty engage in a number of industry-connected research projects.

-- Beginning in 2022, the Durham School is hosting an annual each May.
+- Beginning in 2022, the Durham School is hosting an annual Future of the Building Industry (FoBI) Workshop each May.
 This 1.5 day workshop features invited speakers and participants from academia, industry, and government agencies, coming together to brainstorm and take actions on improving occupant health and wellness, performance, and safety in the ‘smart buildings’ of the future.
 The workshop is followed immediately by a half-day PhD symposium, during which doctoral students from peer programs around the world (invited to attend the FoBI Workshop) are further given an opportunity to network with our faculty and graduate students and present their scholarly work.